JGSNETO/Learn-Matlab/Simulink/Simulink_ORamp.md

 1. The block description: a short overview of the basic functions of the block.
 2. The Help button: opens the documentation page for that block.

+### Simualtion time and Step Size

+- When Simulink runs a simulation, it numerically solves the dynamic equations represented in the model.
+Characteristics of dynamic systems can vary widely; for example, they can be discrete, continuous, fast, and slow.
+To account for this, there are many types of numerical solvers.
+- Simulink knows how to assess the properties of your system and automatically select a good solver for you.
+However, the auto-solver cannot determine how long your simulation should run.
+For example, the two systems below have different dynamics.
+To accurately capture the interesting behavior, the slow system (left) should be run for more time, and the fast system (right) for less.